 The candidates for RAID operators are selected from Nationale Police officers who are experienced in doing their job.
 The candidates must be between 25 to 35 years old and have at least five years of job experience.
-Normally, they must be in excellent physical condition.
-Candidates from all over France apply, but the rate of candidates who successfully finish the selection process is only about 10 from 600.
-After passing selection, candidates are sent to basic training, which lasts for nine months; after they successfully finish that, they are considered operators.
+Usually, they must be in excellent physical condition.
+Candidates from all over France apply, but the rate of candidates who successfully finish the selection process is only about ten from 600.
+After passing selection, candidates are sent to basic training, which lasts for nine months; after they successfully finish, they are considered operators.

 The RAID’s training course is designed to be both physically and mentally demanding.
-It includes intense physical conditioning, with undergoing at least six hours of physical training daily.
+It includes intense physical conditioning, undergoing at least six hours of physical training daily.
 Usually, candidates and operators already in the unit undergo the same physical training daily.
-Candidates are provided instruction in various martial arts, tactical operations, combat, instinctive shooting techniques, rappelling, linear assaults (buses, aircraft, and trains), hostage rescue scenarios, heliborne assaults, high-speed driving techniques, surveillance training, combat medicine.
+Candidates are taught martial arts, tactical operations, combat, instinctive shooting techniques, rappelling, linear assaults (buses, aircraft, and trains), hostage rescue scenarios, heliborne assaults, high-speed driving techniques, surveillance training, combat medicine.

 They divided into two groups, one formed a shield that began evacuating the hostages while another raced to the last known location that intelligence said a terrorist was holed up.
 The running boots and sound of escaping children woke him up, and he began to move menacingly towards the approaching RAID operators.
 Three shots ended his extortion attempt.
 The entire assault had lasted no more than 30 seconds, and none of the hostages were killed.

-In recent years, RAID took part in almost all publicly-known operations against terrorism in France.
+In recent years, the unit took part in almost all publicly-known operations against terrorism in France.
 That included attacks on Bataclan, Cosher Market, and St. Denise.)

 Gear and equipment

 RAID operators are equipped with the best gear and equipment money can buy.
 They are outfitted with flame-resistant coveralls, balaclavas, and gloves.
-Both RAID and GIGN use various weapons, but, unlike GIGN, RAID operators can select their own weapons.
+Both RAID and GIGN use various weapons, but unlike GIGN, RAID operators can select their weapons.

 Usually, the RAID’s primary entry weapon was the submachine gun Heckler & Koch MP5.
-When long-range firepower is needed, RAID operators used the SIG SG551 Commando rifle chambered in a 5.56mm caliber.
+RAID operators use the SIG SG551 Commando rifle chambered in a 5.56mm caliber when long-range firepower is needed.
 The pistols used in RAID vary, but the most used are the Matra-Manurhin MR-73 .357 revolver and the Beretta 92FS pistol with the extended 20 round magazine.
 The other personnel weapons such as the Glock 19 and Sig-Sauer family are gaining popularity among RAID members.

-For its transportation needs, RAID has access to the entire Ministry of the Interior fleet of vehicles and aircraft.
+The unit has access to the entire Ministry of the Interior fleet of vehicles and aircraft for its transportation needs.
 The unit also maintains several specially modified vehicles at its base for ground transport and various tactics used in hostage-taking situations (train, bus, car, plane, etc.).

 And I forget to mention that RAID is an abbreviation for Recherche Assistance Intervention Dissuasion which stands for Research, Assistance, Intervention, Deterrence.